jonathanAK/pack-node-modules/readme.md

 `
 npm install
 `
-3. Add the folder to your systems PATH environment variables.
-4. Restart your computer.
+3. install the project:
+`
+npm install -g .
+`

 ## Running
-1. Open a shell in the project you with to pack and type:
+1. Open a shell in the project you wish to pack and type:
 `
-packNodeModules
+npx packNodeModules
 `
 When finished a new folder named `tars` will appear containing the relevant packages.

 You can use the `--target` flag to specify a different target folder.